Around 6:45 a.m. on Johnson Terrace, off Woodrow Avenue, Boston EMS Incidents reports.

-Shortly before 9 p.m. between Pratt and Cambridge streets.
-The homicide unit was called in due to the severity of the victim's injuries.
+Shortly before 5 p.m. on Norfolk Street, near Fessenden.
+The homicide unit was called in because of the severity of his injuries.
+Police are looking for four teenagers.

 Shortly after 7:15 a.m. at 484 Blue Hill Ave.

 The 7-Eleven at 473 W. Broadway was held up around 9:30 p.m. by a white man, about 5'10" with a scruffy beard and wearing a red mask and a dark jacket with a gray lining.